polgreen/oracles/control_specs/README.md

 ## CONTROL SPECS

-Benchmarks with the extension oracle.sl use the oracle in control_oracles.
-Benchmarks with the extension nooracle.sl use a pure SMT encoding
+These folders contain the following files:

+.sl.oracle.sl - control specs that use oracles .sl.nooracle.sl - control specs with a pure SMT encoding .sl - just the declaration for the LTI system